radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/alerts-settings.md

 When performing scheduled maintenance or patches, temporary service interruptions may occur, often triggering a large number of alerts.
 You can temporarily disable all alerts during scheduled maintenance by using maintenance mode.

->[!warning] Maintenance Mode cannot be configured while ZK is in READ-ONLY state.
+>[!warning] Maintenance Mode cannot be configured while ZooKeeper is in READ-ONLY state.

 To enable maintenance mode, follow these steps: